hewison-chris/agora-cl-docs/website/docs/security-best-practices.md

 Linux-specific best practices:

  - **Essential**: Don't use `root` unless you need to.
 Don't run anything as `root`.
  - **Essential**: Configure time sync.
-The Ethereum Launchpad demonstrates this as part of their [validator checklist](https://launchpad.ethereum.org/en/checklist).
+The Agora staking Launchpad demonstrates this as part of their [validator checklist](https://agora-staking.bosagora.org/en/checklist).
  - **Essential**: Enable the UFW firewall [<a href='#footnote-9'>9</a>].
  - **Advanced**: Disable the root account, root account login, and password-based login [<a href='#footnote-10'>10</a>].
  - **Advanced**: Disable SSH password authentication.
 Use SSH keys only [<a href='#footnote-11'>11</a>].

 ## Wallet and key management
 You’ll be managing two types of keys: validator keys and withdrawal keys.
 Agora-cl only needs access to your validator keys.
-You can learn more about this [here on the Ethereum blog](https://blog.ethereum.org/2020/05/21/keys/).
+You can learn more about this [here on the Ethereum blog](https://blog.ethereum.org/2020/05/21/keys/) as Agora uses the same type of keys.

  - **Essential**: Keep your withdrawal keys secure, offline, and physically separated from your validator instance.
 Use your withdrawal keys only when withdrawing funds - otherwise these keys should never touch Agora-cl, or any other software.
  - **Essential**: Don't use external devices that you don't trust.